 - Glasgow Queen’s Cross Church - Glasgow City.
 The only church designed by Charles Rennie Mackintosh and built in 1898 – 1899.
 The simple, harmonious design represents early Art Nouoveau style.

 - Iona Abbey - Argyll and Bute.
 Once one of the largest religious centres in Western Europe, established in 563 and serving as a centre for the spread of Western Christianity.
 48 kings of different Western European countries are thought to be buried here.

 - Kirkwall St. Magnus Cathedral - Orkney Islands.
-Northernmost cathedral in the British isles, excellent example of Romanesque architecture.
+Northernmost cathedral in the British isles, excellent example of Norman architecture.
 Construction started in 1137, built over 300 years.
 Dungeon – prison under the church.

 - Rosslyn Chapel - Midlothian.
 Construction of this extremely ornate and symbolically rich chapel started in 1456.
 Recently gained unexpected popularity due to speculative theories regarding Freemasonry and the Knights Templar.